 This is certainly true.
 Brian Robertson is an expert in marketing but that isn’t necessarily bad.
 If he has all his T’s crossed and his I’s dotted, he can take the pressure.
 He’s done a professional job of developing, teaching, and promoting his specific application of sociocracy and the concepts of a circular organization.

 The issue that Tincup didn’t discuss is the guarantee of consent decision-making.
 This is essential if all members of the organization—not just the managers—have control over their working conditions.
 In sociocracy, each circle has a defined domain, or in holacracy a role.
 Within that domain, their area of responsibility, everyone must be equivalent.
 If a decision is being considered that will affect their ability to do their job, to fulfill their responsibility, they have the right to object.
 Their objection must be resolved before the proposal can be implemented.

-This is a very important assurance when people are expected to take on the responsibility of self-organization.
+This is a very important assurance when people are expected to take on the responsibility of Self-organization, sometimes called spontaneous order, is a ...
+More.
 How can I do a good job if decisions are made that screw up my ability to do that job?
 I would rather have a manager responsible in that situation.
 I would become much more passive and resistant, as many or most workers are.

 The original Tincup post is here: Six Problems With Holacracy, and Other